gioenn/response-letter-template/README.md

 ## response-letter-template

-This templates adds a bunch of commands to help the writing of a response letter for a journal.
+This template adds a bunch of commands to help the writing of a response letter for a journal.

 <p align="center">
   <img src="letter.png" />